LignumResearch/stylewood-model-usage/README.md

 __[step 2.]
 Config__:

 1. Edit [train.py](./train.py) with the path of the unzipped file from step 1.
 Line 37
+2. Edit [train.py](./train.py) line XX with the number of GPUS that will be used for training.
+By default, 4 GPUS will be used.

+__[step 3.]
+Training__:

+1. Run [train.py](./train.py) as '''python train.py'''.

+* Visualization of training progress can be done by TensorBoard.
+* Training is expected to last days (maybe weeks) depending on computational power.

 <img src="https://github.com/LignumResearch/stylewood-model-usage/blob/main/images/transition.gif?raw=true" alt="Transition using our generator." width="512">